Calapan: American Colonial Period

+On 29 July 1901, Calapan was formally occupied by U.S. forces.
+Major Evans subsequently established a municipal government composed of Filipinos willing to collaborate.
+Pursuit operations against remaining Filipino soldiers were largely unsuccessful due to the swampy terrain near Lake Naujan, which provided a strategic advantage to the defenders.

+President Manuel L. Quezon during an official visit to Calapan, photographed at Calapan Port.

+A primary education system using English as the language of instruction was introduced, and Calapan Port was opened to facilitate inter-island commerce.
+The U.S. Army Signal Corps installed military telegraph lines connecting Calapan and Batangas, while land-based telegraph services were also made available to the public in Calapan and Naujan.

+The development of a provincial road along the east coast, which later became part of the Strong Republic Nautical Highway, connected the island’s main towns.
+Additionally, the implementation of free trade between the United States and the Philippines encouraged economic growth and attracted a significant number of settlers to the previously sparsely populated areas of Mindoro and the city of Calapan.

-In 1837, the capital of the province was moved from Puerto Galera to Calapan.
-When Mindoro became a part of Marinduque on June 13, 1902, the provincial capital was once again moved to Puerto Galera.
+When Mindoro became a sub-province of Marinduque on June 13, 1902, the provincial capital was once again moved to Puerto Galera, with Captain Robert S. Offley serving as the first civil governor.
 On November 10, 1902, Mindoro was detached from Marinduque.
 In 1903, Calapan once again became the provincial capital.

 When Mindoro was detached from Marinduque on November 10, 1902, Baco, Puerto Galera and San Teodoro were annexed to Calapan in 1905 under Act No. 1280, adding a total area of 843 km2 of land.
 In 1902, under Act No. 2824, the three municipalities gained their independence.

-In 1919, the boundary dispute between Calapan and Naujan was adjudicated by Presidentes (Mayors) Agustin Quijano of Calapan and Agustin Garong of Naujan over a portion of the territory of what is now the present boundary.
-The agricultural area was awarded to Naujan, thus making the area of Calapan much smaller compared to that of Naujan, which is now considered the biggest municipality in the province.
+In 1919, the boundary dispute between Calapan and Naujan was settled by the presidents (mayors) Agustin Quijano of Calapan and Agustin Garong of Naujan regarding a portion of territory that now defines the present boundary.
+The agricultural area was awarded to Naujan, reducing the size of Calapan relative to Naujan, which is currently the largest municipality in the province by land area.

+Japanese Colonial Period and the Battle of Mindoro

+Japanese soldiers march through the deserted streets of the town center.
+Published by the Sunday Tribune (Manila) on March 22, 1942.